Travel information

 Goods and services

-In Ontario, a sales tax called the HST is charged on most goods and services.
+In British Columbia, a sales tax called the HST is charged on most goods and services.
 The HST is a combination of the federal Goods and Service Tax (GST) and Provincial Sales Tax (PST).
-It is 13% of the total cost of the item or service being purchased.
+It is 12% of the total cost of the item or service being purchased.

 Accommodation